nikomatsakis/rfcs/text/0000-contingency-plan.md

-If the crate declares a version `X.Y` that is *newer* than the compiler itself, the compiler should simply issue a warning and proceed as if the crate had declared the compiler's version (i.e., the newer version the compielr knows about).
+If the crate declares a version `X.Y` that is *newer* than the compiler itself, the compiler should simply issue a warning and proceed as if the crate had declared the compiler's version (i.e., the newer version the compiler knows about).

 Note that if the changes introducing by the Rust version `X.Y` affect parsing, implementing these semantics may require some limited amount